DanielTuron/DanielTuron/README.md

 * I was the global champion of the 2022 UCL Fantasy Football, out of 2.5m+ members.
 * I absolutely love the Netflix show 'Stranger Things'
 * My favorite Football team is Tottenham Hotspurs
-* My current favorite board game is Aeons End
+* My current favorite board game is Rising Sun